mmuratarat/mmuratarat.github.io/_pages/faq.md

 78. What are some of the issues with K-means?
 76. How do you deal with high cardinality?
 77. What is a machine learning project lifecycle?
+78. What are the unknowns of a machine learning project?
+79. What are the properties of a successful model?

 [SQL](#SQL)